larryhastings/starvote/README.md

 ## Multiple-winner elections

-**starvote** also implements several multi-winner electoral systems.
+**starvote** also implements several multiwinner electoral systems.
-All you need to do is pass in one of the multi-winner methods, such as `starvote.bloc`, `starvote.allocated`, or `starvote.rrv`, when you call `election`:
+All you need to do is pass in one of the multiwinner methods, such as `starvote.bloc`, `starvote.allocated`, or `starvote.rrv`, when you call `election`: